University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 An alternative to this is to use the command `egrep`, which is the same as `grep -E`.
 Repeat a few of the above commands using `egrep` instead of `grep -E`.

-We briefly covered the idea of capturing text in the R practical, however these operations in `bash` are beyond the scope of this course.
+Capturing text is something you may want to do, however these operations in `bash` are beyond the scope of this course.
-To perform this we usually use the Stream EDitor `sed`.
+To perform this we usually use the Stream EDitor `sed` and this will be covered in part 2 of this practical.
 For those who are interested, there is a tutorial available at http://www.grymoire.com/Unix/Sed.html.